safespring/web/content/blogg/2022-01-terraform-modules.md

 <script data-theme="solarized-dark" id="asciicast-P36Q7BaY9sktSzTbS7uhASjGj" src="https://asciinema.org/a/P36Q7BaY9sktSzTbS7uhASjGj.js" data-autoplay="true" data-loop="true" data-speed="2" async></script>

-### 3. Mow with security groups
+### 3. Now with security groups

 If an instance is not a member of any security groups, it is impossible to communicate with the instance using any allocated IP addresses.
-The following example shows how to create a security group with a couple of rules to allow ssh and ICMP (ping, for instance) from the world on IPv4.
+The following example shows how to create a security group with a couple of rules to allow `ssh` and `ICMP` (ping, for instance) from «the world» by IPv4.
 It is also possible to use names of pre-existing security groups (the default security group, for example, which is always present in a project).

 Also, it should be possible to apply configuration changes without needing to destroy the current state of the resources.
-Sometimes, it is impossible to change the state without re-creating objects.
+Sometimes it is impossible to change the state without re-creating objects.
 Terraform will re-create objects when the changes require it, so be careful when examining the plan before applying.
-The plan is always shown when Terraform apply is run in interactive mode, but it is also possible/recommended to run `Terraform plan`, which only shows the planned changes.
+The plan is always shown when `terraform apply` is run in interactive mode, but it is also possible/recommended to run `terraform plan`, which only **shows** the planned changes.

 Let's apply our newly added security group to our existing config without destroying it first.